Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 - requests
 - steamid-converter

-We also have them in a file for easy install; `pip install -r requirements.txt`
+We also have them in a file for easy install: `pip install -r requirements.txt`

 ## Compilation